dotnet/docs-maui/docs/fundamentals/controltemplate.md

 :::image type="content" source="media/controltemplate/viewmodel-controltemplate.png" alt-text="Screenshot of three templated CardView objects that bind to a viewmodel.":::

 While the objects in the `ControlTemplate` bind to properties on its templated parent, the `Button` within the control template binds to both its templated parent, and to the `DeletePersonCommand` in the viewmodel.
-This is because the `Button.Command` property redefines its binding source to be the binding context of the ancestor whose binding context type is `PeopleViewModel`, which is the `StackLayout`.
+This is because the `Button.Command` property redefines its binding source to be the binding context of the ancestor whose binding context type is `PeopleViewModel`, which is the <xref:Microsoft.Maui.Controls.StackLayout>.
 The `Path` part of the binding expressions can then resolve the `DeletePersonCommand` property.
 However, the `Button.CommandParameter` property doesn't alter its binding source, instead inheriting it from its parent in the `ControlTemplate`.
 Therefore, the `CommandParameter` property binds to the `CardTitle` property of the `CardView`.

 The overall effect of the `Button` bindings is that when the `Button` is tapped, the `DeletePersonCommand` in the `PeopleViewModel` class is executed, with the value of the `CardName` property being passed to the `DeletePersonCommand`.
 This results in the specified `CardView` being removed from the bindable layout.